Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 * When the bathtub is destroyed, all three will get off of it.
 This time they'll try to attack you while also running from you.
 Of the 3, Lock is the most dangerous one, as her attack is kind of hard to avoid, so try your best to go after her.
 Lock will jump high and fall into you, making him easier to avoid, and Barrel will shoot you at you.
 * Fire Blast from the Pumpkin King Costume is very useful here.
 It'll blast them off in the air while also dealing high damage.
 If you can, try to hit at least 2 of them with it.

-You'll earn the achievement at the end of the fight.
+You'll earn the achievement after getting the Independence Day Door at the end of the fight.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248518.png">